-James L. May, 67, from Waynesburg, Kentucky, is owner and operator of Mayhaven Farm.
+James L. May, 68, from Waynesburg, Kentucky, is owner and operator of Mayhaven Farm, LLC.
 His cattle program consists of a beef cow herd and a back grounding program of feeder cattle.
 The farming operation also includes alfalfa hay, corn, soybeans and wheat.
 He also operates Mayhaven Seed Sales, an agricultural seed sales business.
-He currently serves on the board of Central Kentucky Ag Credit, ACA, Lincoln County Extension Council, an education organization and the Lincoln County Farm Bureau, an agricultural promotion organization.
+He currently serves on the boards of Central Kentucky Ag Credit, ACA, Lincoln County Extension Council, an education organization and the Lincoln County Farm Bureau, an agricultural promotion organization.
 Mr. May has a BS in Agricultural Economics from the University of Kentucky.
-Mr. May serves on the Board Audit Committee.
-Mr. May became a director in 2006 and his term expires on December 31, 2017.
+Mr. May served on the Board Audit Committee in 2017.
+Mr. May became a director in 2006 and his term expired on December 31, 2017.

-Fred R. Moore, Jr., 64, from Eden, Maryland is president of Fred R. Moore & Sons, Inc. d/b/a Collins Wharf Sod, a turf and grain operation, which grows sod (turf), corn, soybeans and wheat.
+Fred R. Moore, Jr., 65, from Eden, Maryland, is president of Fred R. Moore & Son, Inc. d/b/a Collins Wharf Sod, a turf and grain operation, which grows sod (turf), corn, soybeans and wheat.
 He is also partner of F&E Properties, LLC, a rental business.
 He currently serves on the boards of MidAtlantic Farm Credit, ACA, Wicomico Soil Conservation District, an environmental and conservation entity and Wicomico County Farm Bureau, an agricultural promotion organization.
 He currently serves as an active life member of the Allen Volunteer Fire Company.
 Mr. Moore has a BS in Agriculture Education from the University of Maryland Eastern Shore.
-He serves on the Board Audit Committee.
-Mr. Moore became a director in 2014 and his term expires December 31, 2017.
+He served on the Board Audit Committee in 2017 and will serve on both the Board Compensation and Board Governance Committees in 2018.
+Mr. Moore became a director in 2014 and his term expires on December 31, 2021.

-James M. Norsworthy, III, 66, from Jackson, Louisiana, runs 100 Cedars Cattle Farm, a cow-calf operation with other farming interests including a commercial hay operation and a pine and hardwood timber operation.
+James M. Norsworthy, III, 67, from Jackson, Louisiana, runs 100 Cedars Cattle Farm, a cow-calf operation with other farming interests including a commercial hay operation and a pine and hardwood timber operation.
 He is a member of the board of directors of First South Farm Credit, ACA.
 He is a member of the board of directors for Centreville Academy, an educational institution, and served as a former mayor of the town of Jackson, Louisiana.
+Mr. Norsworthy also serves on the local board for Feliciana Farm Bureau, which promotes agriculture.
 Mr. Norsworthy has a BS of Vocational Agriculture Education from Louisiana State University.
 He serves on the Board Risk Policy Committee.
 Mr. Norsworthy became a director in 2008 and his term expires on December 31, 2019.

-Katherine A. Pace, 55, outside director for the Board, is from Orlando, Florida.
+Katherine A. Pace, 56, outside director for the Board, is from Orlando, Florida.
 Ms. Pace is a certified public accountant and principal of Family Business Consulting, LLC, which provides financial and strategic planning for closely held businesses.
+In addition to her work through Family Business Consulting, effective January 1, 2018 she began serving as Chief Financial Officer/Treasurer of NASCAR Holding, Inc., a privately-owned sports entertainment business.
 Prior to forming her company, she was a tax partner with KPMG, LLP, from 1985-2005.
 While at KPMG, her practice included a variety of cooperative and agribusiness clients as well as participation in trade associations such as the National Society of Accountants for Cooperatives.
 Ms. Pace obtained her BS in Accounting from Furman University.
 She is a member of the American Institute of Certified Public Accountants and the Florida Institute of Certified Public Accountants, and she is a current and past member and director of numerous trade and charitable organizations.
 Ms. Pace is the board designated financial expert and serves on the Board Audit Committee.
 Ms. Pace became a director in 2006 and her term expires on December 31, 2019.